NickPax/my-website/_structures/verbal.md

 nouns
 adverbs

+* Consider the "ing" form of a word.
+It can be part of the actual verb, or predicate, of a sentence:
+I am <ins>reading</ins> these words.

+It can be a gerund, being used as a noun:
+<ins>Reading</ins> is good for you.

+It can be a present participle being used as an adjective:
+He is a member of the <ins>reading</ins> club.

 * The three forms of the verbal are as follows:
 Gerund  (can be subject, predicate nominative, direct object, or object of a preposition)